Skip to content

 NotebookLM is Google's free AI research assistant that grounds Gemini models in your uploaded documents, audio, and video.
 It answers questions using only your sources, so every response comes with a precise citation you can verify.

-- •No native desktop app NotebookLM runs in the browser only.
-There is no downloadable desktop application for offline use, which can be a drawback for users who prefer dedicated software.
+• No native desktop or mobile app NotebookLM runs in the browser only.
+There is no downloadable desktop application or dedicated iOS/Android app, which is a drawback for users who want offline access or true mobile editing.

 Our Verdict